danielecelsa/mail-calendar-assistant/README.md

 ## 🧪 Test Scenarios

-To validate the **Orchestrator's** logic, try these multi-step prompts:

-1.  **The "Entity Resolution" Test (SQL + Calendar):**
+1.  **The "Autonomous Resolution" Test (Mail -> SQL):**
+    > *"Send an email to the Developer Team saying hello."*
+    *   *Expected Behavior:* The Mail Agent receives the task, realizes it doesn't have the emails, calls the SQL Agent to get them, and then sends the email.
+The Supervisor is NOT involved in the data fetching.

+2.  **The "Implicit Dependency" Test (Calendar -> SQL):**
+    > *"Schedule a meeting with **Marco Rossi** next Friday at 10am."*
+    *   *Expected Behavior:* The Supervisor delegates to the Calendar Agent, which then calls the SQL Agent to check Marco's availability before creating the event (in case Marco is available).

+3.  **The "Direct Query" Test (Supervisor -> SQL):**
-    > *"Find a time when both Marco Rossi and the Developer team are available on Friday."*
+    > *"Find a time when both Marco Rossi and Anna Garau are available on Friday."*
-    *   *Logic:* The Supervisor must first ask SQL Agent to resolve "Developer team" to a list of names, then check intersection of availability and finally pass those info to the Calendar Agent.
+    *   *Expected Behavior:* Since no action is requested, the Supervisor calls the SQL Agent directly to answer the question without involving the Calendar Agent.

-2.  **The "Full Workflow" Test (End-to-End):**
+3.  **The "Full Orchestration" Test:**
-    > *"Schedule a meeting with Anna Garau next Monday at 10am and send her an email confirmation."*
+    > *"Schedule a meeting with the Design Team next Monday at 10am and notify them."*
-    *   *Logic:* Triggers Supervisor -> Calendar -> SQL (check Availability) -> Calendar (Booking) -> Mail (Sending).
+    *   *Expected Behavior:* Supervisor -> Calendar -> SQL (check Availability) -> Calendar (Booking) -> Supervisor -> Mail -> SQL (check Email Addresses) -> Mail (Sending).

 ---